AdobeDocs/experience-manager-cloud-service.en/help/operations/real-user-monitoring.md

 RUM is designed to prevent the collection of personally identifiable information.
 The full set of information that can be collected by Adobe Experience Manager's Real User Monitoring is listed below:

 * The host name of the site being visited, for example: `experienceleague.adobe.com`
-* The user agent that is used to display the page, such as: `Mozilla/5.0 (iPhone; CPU iPhone OS 14_4_2 like Mac OS X) AppleWebKit/605.1.15 (KHTML, like Gecko) Version/14.0.3 Mobile/15E148 Safari/604.1`
+* The broad user agent type that is used to display the page, such as: desktop or mobile
 * The time of the data collection, such as: `2021-06-26 06:00:02.596000 UTC (in order to preserve privacy, we round all minutes to the previous hour, so that only seconds and milliseconds are tracked)`
 * The URL of the page being visited, for instance: `https://experienceleague.adobe.com/docs`
 * The Referrer URL (the URL of the page that linked to the current page, if the user followed a link)